captainGeech42/chaldeploy/README.md

 * Automatic challenge deletion after a timeout period
   * Teams can extend this if desired

+**NOTE**: chaldeploy currently only supports deploying to GKE clusters.

 ## Usage

 You need to set the following environment variables: